amarkum/interview-refresher-java-bigdata/src/main/resources/notes/bigdata/kafka-notes.md

 - Therefore, each partition has 1 leader and multi In-Sync Replicas

 ## Producers
-- Produce write data to topic (which is made of partitions)
+- Producer write data to topic (which is made of partitions)
 - Producer automatically know to which broker and partitions to write to
 - If data is sent without keys, producer sends data to partitions in round-robin fashion to load-balance
 - Producer can choose to receive acknowledgement of data writes to partitions: <br/>